 30. “There are some who think it’s foolish to weep, Over a cherished pet in eternal sleep.
 But those poor souls are truly blind, for they know not of the creature kind.
 But you who devoted so many years, deserve the time to shed those tears.
 Over the loss of your furry friend, whose life on earth has come to an end.
 And may the tears that you now weep, sow loving memories forever to keep.”

 31. It came to me that every time I lose a dog they take a piece of my heart with them, and every new dog who comes into my life gifts me with a piece of their heart.
 If I live long enough all the components of my heart will be dog, and I will become as generous and loving as they are. – Anonymous

-May this collection of dog loss quotes, sayings and poems about about our four-legged friends help find you comfort.
+Complement it with this heartwarming comic of a dog’s life.
+May this collection of dog loss quotes, sayings and poems about our four-legged friends help to comfort a bereaved soul.